planariangames/mettlecore/METTLE_Core_SRD_Scenes.md

 ### Rally

 The character shakes off the pain, stands on their hind legs like a man, and puts their guard back up.
 A Rally simply doubles current Mettle, not exceeding the maximum of course.
 Current Mettle must be higher than zero (1+) to Rally.
+Rallies are aided by parrying weapons and shields, but only under certain circumstances.

+- **Block** adds to current Mettle for upcoming Rally vs. all Attacks, meaning they may even Rally while Staggered if this bonus brings their current Mettle to 1 or above.
+To qualify, the Rally must be their next Action after the hit.
+- **Parry** adds to current Mettle for upcoming Rally vs. melee Attacks, meaning they may even Rally while Staggered if this bonus brings their current Mettle to 1 or above.
+To qualify, the Rally must be their next Action after the hit by a melee weapon.

 Because of the doubling, a Rally is most effective at half Mettle, and less worthwhile when higher or lower.
 When to Rally is an important tactical choice, made easier if one has strong allies or cover to give some breathing space during combat.

 ### Rattle